Status (Updated April 2021)

 - Our website, warehouse and all courier partners are open and fully operational

-- Our sales and customer service teams are available via live chat and email
+- Our sales and customer service teams are available via our Help Hub

 - The accuracy of our lead times for some items is occasionally falling short, and we would like to sincerely apologise if you are affected.
 Please see our note below.